-Considerations for meat processors accepting venison to prevent spreading Chronic Wasting Disease
+Considerations for meat processors accepting venison to prevent the spread of chronic wasting disease

 Protocol for meat processors to follow when accepting venison this hunting season.

-When accepting and handling deer, especially from the CWD core area and management zones, core area DMU 333 as well as DMU 359, wear rubber or latex gloves.
-Testing is encouraged for DMU 419 as well.
+When accepting and handling deer, especially from Michigan’s CWD Core Area or Management Zones and other areas where CWD has been detected in deer, wear rubber or latex gloves.
 Ask the following questions on incoming deer:

 - Where was this deer/venison harvested?